 What are the disadvantages of selling your house and renting before buying again?

-- You have to move twice.
+- You must move twice.

 - It will cost two lots of removal costs.